Kindaglia/Programmazione-WEB---HTML-CSS-Javascript/js-05-strings/4.Capital/README.md

 # Exercise Executed
-I created a function using the reverse of the string as a comparison using the function from the previous exercise
+I created a function and then called it and printed the result